 The PAC has the role and duties listed in Section 33347.5 and Sections 33385 through 33388 of the CRL, which requires, among other things that the Agency consult with and obtain the advice of a project area committee on policy matters affecting the residents of the project area "throughout the period of preparation of the redevelopment plan and for a three-year period after the adoption of the redevelopment plan, subject to one-year extensions by the legislative body."
 Section 33386.
 The required three-year period for the PAC is reset by the amendment of this Redevelopment Plan by Ordinance No. 210-10.
-When the term of the existing PAC expires, the Agency shall request, on an annual basis, that the Board of Supervisors authorize one-year extensions of the PAC for the duration of this Redevelopment Plan or otherwise ensure, pursuant to CRL Section 33385(f), that another advisory committee is formed for the duration of this Redevelopment Plan.
-The Agency will consult with and seek the advice of the PAC or other advisory committee on policies and programs designed to implement this Redevelopment Plan.
+When the term of the existing PAC expires, the Agency shall request, on an annual basis, that the Board of Supervisors authorize one-year extensions of the PAC for the duration of this Redevelopment Plan or otherwise ensure, pursuant to CRL Section 33385(f), that another advisory committee is formed for the PAC or other advisory committee on policies and programs designed to implement this Redevelopment Plan.